-Some changes in the health care industry could have large ramifications on supply chain operations everywhere as long-awaited automation comes into play.
-Many health care providers and hospitals already have automated data collection integrated across some of their supply chain, and the cost savings are sure to lead to more deployment across the sector.
+Some changes in the healthcare industry could have large ramifications on supply chain operations everywhere as long-awaited automation comes into play.
+Many healthcare providers and hospitals already have automated data collection integrated across some of their supply chains, and the cost savings are sure to lead to more deployment across the sector.
 Todd Nelson is with the Healthcare Financial Management Association and told the Health Care Finance News that although automation is in operation in many areas of the country, there’s not a standard in place that all companies can work toward.

 “The sophistication of the software varies widely as dollars are not always allocated to this area ahead of other capital needs,” Nelson explained.

 Larger Hospitals Have Different Needs Than Smaller Concerns

 Because larger healthcare businesses require more in-depth software to operate their supply chains, smaller enterprises aren’t always able to get the software they need to maintain their operations.
 Nick Fabrizio is with MGMA Health Care and he said automation may not be the way to go for some smaller hospitals.